Posted by dharris

 - Must have completed all terms and conditions of court ordered probation

-To evaluate if your juvenile record is eligible for a sealing, visit RecordGone.com to complete the free eligibility test or call today for your free over-the-phone consultation at 877-573-7273.
+To evaluate if your juvenile record is eligible for a sealing, visit RecordGone.com to complete the free eligibility test or call an attorney licensed to practice law in PA.

 Senate Bill 391 expands expungement law to include misdemeanors of the second and third degree; however, not all misdemeanors of the second and third degree are eligible to be expunged.
 Not only do they have to be a qualifying offense, but the person must also have been free of arrest or prosecution following termination for the sentence for seven to ten years.
 Additionally, misdemeanors in the second degree are only eligible if the offense was committed when the person was 25 years old or younger.

 There is a SB391 support website that you can subscribe to for more information: http://pa-expungement-now.com